-Water Supplier and Document Calculation Long Beach 2010 UWMP: The desalination plant "will produce from 5,000 to 10,000 AF of potable water per year."
-Total Lower San Gabriel and Los Angeles Ocean Water Desalination Target 5,000 AFY
+Water Supplier and Document Calculation

+Long Beach 2010 UWMP: The desalination plant "will produce from 5,000 to 10,000

+AF of potable water per year."

+Total Lower San Gabriel and Los Angeles 5,000 AFY

+Ocean Water Desalination Target

-Stormwater Recharge Target
+Stormwater Infiltration Target

-The stormwater recharge target was developed to identify the potential for capturing wet-weather runoff for use as groundwater recharge.
+The stormwater infiltration target was developed to identify the potential for capturing wetweather runoff for use as groundwater recharge.
 These targets were developed using water supply planning documents, stormwater management documents, and through meetings and contact with water suppliers.
-The stormwater recharge targets for each subregion were calculated in one of four ways:
+The stormwater infiltration targets for each subregion were calculated in one of four ways:

-1. Estimated as a percentage of runoff that can be captured and recharged according to the average precipitation falling over the subregion

-- 2. Projection of stormwater that can be captured and recharged from centralized stormwater capture projects according to other planning documents - 3.
-Totaling of potential recharge basin projects provided in the Metropolitan Water District IRP - 4.
+- 1. Estimated as a percentage of runoff that can be captured and recharged according to the average precipitation falling over the subregion - 2.
+Projection of stormwater that can be captured and recharged from centralized stormwater capture projects according to other planning documents - 3.
+Total of potential recharge basin projects provided in the Metropolitan Water District IRP - 4.
 Numbers directly provided by water agency staff

-Three dam improvement projects in planning by the Army Corps of Engineers were suggested for inclusion in the stormwater target including as they would increase the ability to store water for later use as recharge:
+Three dam improvement projects, all located in the Upper San Gabriel and Rio Hondo Subregion, from a planning process by the Army Corps of Engineers were suggested for inclusion in the stormwater target as they would increase the ability to store water for later use as recharge: